12 Best Things To Do in Penzance, Cornwall

 Visit Land’s End

-Land’s End is a popular outdoor tourist spot near Penzance.
+A visit to Land’s End is one of the most popular outdoor things to do near Penzance.
 The most westerly point of mainland England, it boasts spectacular coastal views with rugged granite cliffs.

 The touristy part is represented by a leisure complex featuring eateries, souvenir shops, exhibitions, audio-visual experiences and a hotel.
 There is also a famous signpost which is a popular photo opportunity.
 However, you need to pay to have a picture taken with it.